Where to base yourself

 The north beachfront

-Hotels strung along the north-side beach put you steps from the sand and the sunset.
-This suits couples and anyone prioritizing quiet and a room-to-water walk over nightlife.
-Prices climb the closer you are to the water and the more “boutique” the property.
-You’ll want a bike or cart rides to reach the town for dinner.
+Hotels strung along the north-side swimming beach put you steps from the sand and the sunset.
+This suits couples and anyone prioritizing a room-to-water walk and quiet over nightlife.
+The style leans boutique — beach clubs, palapa-roof suites, adults-only spots — and prices rise the closer you sit to the water, often 3,000–7,000 MXN a night and well up from there (approximate).
+You’ll want a bike, or cart rides, to reach the plaza for dinner.
+Use the beach clubs east and west of the dock as your reference points.

 Toward Punta Cocos and the west end

-Further out toward Punta Cocos it gets genuinely calm and spread-out — good for honeymooners and people who want to disappear.
-The trade-off is distance: you’re committing to biking or golf-cart taxis for every meal and errand.
+Out past the grid toward Punta Cocos it gets genuinely spread-out and calm — the sunset end of the island, good for honeymooners and people who want to disappear.
+Expect a handful of quiet, higher-end properties with more space and fewer neighbors.
+The trade-off is real distance: you’re committing to biking or golf-cart taxis for every meal and errand, and the lanes out here are dark at night.
+Rates are broad, often mid-to-high, 2,500–6,000 MXN and up (approximate).